dellius-alexander/Cordova-React-App/docs/cordova-react-app.md

 You can add platforms, such as iOS, Windows, Electron and Android platform specific files.
 To use merges we do:

-1. `Create a merges directory structure`: Next, create a new directory called `merges` in the root of your Cordova project.
+1. `Create a merges directory structure`: create a new directory called `merges` in the root of your Cordova project.
 This directory will be used to store platform-specific files that will be merged into your project at build time.
 2. `Create platform-specific directories`: Within the `merges` directory, create a subdirectory for each